noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 apparently look down on him, you will be erased...]

 [Y-Yeah, I’ve heard that too.
-I’ve also heard about how that being was going around preaching about how great that otherworlder is…]
+I’ve also heard about how that being was going around preaching about how great that otherworlder is...]

 [D-Did you know... that on the first day of the Festival, a Count from Archlesia was apparently captured by that Winged and had them swear allegiance to that